jperradin/nexus/docs/api_reference.md

 ### AnalyzerFactory

-Factory class responsible for managing and providing analysis components that calculate various cluster properties and metrics from trajectory data.
+Factory class responsible for creating, registering, and retrieving analyzer instances.
+Implements the factory design pattern to manage a collection of analyzer objects.

 #### Initialization